xieyuheng/inner/topics/mathematics/algebraic-topology/initiation-combinatorial-to-topology.md

   the same surface can give rise to different forms of polyhedra, the same polyhedron can give rise to different forms of symbolic representations.

-## note 'glue to each other' v.s. 'glue to a common skeleton'
+## note 'glue to each other' vs. 'glue to a common skeleton'

 - x -
   "there are exactly two equivalent sides in the plane